Belief-Adaptive MAP Detection for Molecular ISI Channels with Heteroscedastic Noise: Performance and Complexity Evaluation

+Both proposed detectors store the forward belief vector and therefore require $\mathcal{O}(2^m)$ memory.
+In our simulations, $m$ ranges from 5 to 15, and for typical MCvD parameters the effective memory is often moderate (e.g., $m\leq 10$), keeping the proposed belief update and detection steps computationally feasible. \eco{If stricter implementation constraints are imposed, a smaller truncated memory order can be used.}

-Figure~\ref{fig:bam_thresh} illustrates the BA-MAP, our state-dependent thresholding mechanism, in a short symbol duration regime.
+Figure~\ref{fig:bam_thresh} illustrates BA-MAP, our state-dependent thresholding mechanism, in a short symbol duration regime.
 The shaded regions denote the true-state molecule count distributions within one standard deviation around the mean for bit-0 and bit-1 under the current ISI state.
-In this regime, the received signal power fluctuates rapidly, making a fixed threshold inadequate: the horizontal decision line often falls outside the optimal separation region between the two symbol distributions.
-In contrast, the BA-MAP thresholds adapt to each ISI state by aligning with the belief-matched Gaussian statistics at every symbol (i.e., remaining between the $\mu_0$ and $\mu_1$ bands).
+In this regime, the received signal power fluctuates rapidly, making a fixed threshold inadequate.
+In contrast, the BA-MAP thresholds adapt to the causal state belief by aligning with the belief-matched statistics at every symbol.
 This adaptivity significantly reduces the error probability compared to a fixed threshold detector.

-Figure \ref{fig:ber_side} compares the bit error rates (BER) of different decoding strategies for varying symbol durations and $\ntx$ values.
-At short symbol durations, heavy interference dominates, and all methods exhibit higher error rates.
-Among the methods, Soft BA-MAP achieves the lowest error rates across the entire range, since it directly incorporates state-dependent mean and variance through mixture likelihoods.
-BA-MAP and MMSE also provide significant improvements for reliability over other methods while maintaining low complexity.
+Figure~\ref{fig:ber_side} compares the bit error rates (BER) of different decoding strategies for varying symbol durations and $\ntx$ values.
+At short symbol durations, heavy ISI dominates, and all methods exhibit higher error rates.
+Soft BA-MAP achieves the lowest BER \eco{among the practical zero-decision-delay methods}, since it directly incorporates state-dependent mean and variance through mixture likelihoods. \eco{BA-MAP performs close to Soft BA-MAP while maintaining lower complexity by replacing the belief-weighted mixture with a moment-matched Gaussian surrogate.
+The remaining gap to Genie-MAP is due to the fact that Genie-MAP uses the true ISI state, whereas the proposed detectors rely only on the causal state belief}.

-Although the BER curves in Figure~\ref{fig:ber_side} demonstrate the reliability advantages of our method over conventional equalization methods, BER alone does not fully capture the true performance of information transfer.

-In contrast, the rate analysis directly quantifies how much information can be reliably communicated per channel use~\cite{mathematical_info}.
-From this perspective, Figure \ref{fig:rate_side} shows the superiority of our proposed methods.
-In this evaluation, information rates are calculated with genie-aided versions of MMSE and PA.
-In Genie-MMSE, the equalizer is assumed to know the true ISI state, and per-state MAP thresholds are computed in the MMSE output domain.
-For Genie-PA, the transmitter adjusts its emissions using the true residual interference from past states, and the receiver decodes with a fixed threshold.
-Both methods thus yield conditional rates $I(X;\hat{Y}\mid S)$, which serve as upper bounds for $I(X;\hat{Y})$.
-This upper-boundedness follows directly from the chain rule with i.i.d.\ inputs, since revealing the state $S$ cannot decrease the mutual information.